jdunkerley/jdunkerley/advent-of-code-2020-week-4.md

         Substring(GetWord(C,0),1) + Left(GetWord(C,0),1) + Left(GetWord(C,1),1))
 ```

+If the string doesn't contain a `!` then outer game has been completed and final single word is produced and the generate rows ends.
+Alternatively, everything is deleted up to and including the first `!`.
+Then the next two words are adjusted to account for the winner of the subgame and the state of the parent game is added to the existing string.
+The parent game then continues to be played.

-Putting it altogether gives a very long expression but one which will run the whole recursive game in an iterative way!
+Putting it altogether gives a very long expression but one which will run the whole recursive game within a generate rows tool!
 I added a small additional step which meant an extra formula tool wasn't needed.
 The long strings and hence slow manipulation makes this a long process to complete but it does work in BaseA!

 ## [Day 23 - Crab Cups](https://adventofcode.com/2020/day/23)
 - [Community Discussion](https://community.alteryx.com/t5/General-Discussions/Advent-of-Code-2020-BaseA-Style-Day-23/m-p/684349)